Display-Lab/knowledge-base/vignettes/improving_vignette/readme.md

 1. [Positive performance trend set<sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO/?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000120)

 ### Moderators
 Moderators are factors that inhibit or promote the influence of the feedback intervention on the recipient.
-The social loss causal pathway has the following moderators:
+The improving causal pathway has the following moderators:
-1. Habituation: How many times has the recipient previously received this message in the last year?
+1. `Habituation` - How many times has the recipient previously received this message in the last year?
-2. Regulatory fit: To what extent is this message aligned with characteristics of the behavior/task, context, and recipient personality, with regard to motivation to avoid negative outcomes / problem (prevention focus), or motivation to achieve positive outcomes / develop and learn (promotion focus)?
+2. `Regulatory fit` - To what extent is this message aligned with characteristics of the behavior/task, context, and recipient personality, with regard to motivation to avoid negative outcomes / problem (prevention focus), or motivation to achieve positive outcomes / develop and learn (promotion focus)?
-3. Gap size: How large is the gap between the recipient's performance level and that of the social comparator?
+3. `Gap size` - How large is the gap between the recipient's performance level and that of the social comparator?

 ### Mechanisms
 Mechanisms are factors that the intervention operates through to influence the feedback recipient.
 The social loss pathway has the following mechanisms:
-1. Habituation: How many times has the recipient previously received this message in the last year?
-2. Regulatory fit: To what extent is this message aligned with characteristics of the behavior/task, context, and recipient personality, with regard to motivation to avoid negative outcomes / problem (prevention focus), or motivation to achieve positive outcomes / develop and learn (promotion focus)?
-3. Gap size: How large is the gap between the recipient's performance level and that of the social comparator?
-(TODO)
+1. `Awareness (knowledge)`: The message may change the recipient's awareness of their high performance, relative to peers.
+2. `Optimism` - The message may influence the recipient's confidence that things will happen for the best and they will continue to increase their performance, gaining social status.

 ### Outcomes
 The expected outcome of the successful influence of an email that uses the improving pathway is clinical process performance improvement.